-- a.
+- D. The exhibit will be judged on: - a.
 How well the goals were met, or an explanation of how they were met - b.
 Suitability of methods or procedures - c.
 Clarity of explanation of exhibit - d.
-Achievement or accomplishment in project area. - E. Large exhibits such as automobiles will be displayed outside the 4-H exhibit building and at the exhibitor's own risk. - Pictures, posters or display boards not appropriately prepared for hanging will not be displayed. - G. Live exhibits will only be exhibited at the County Fair. - H. Please find the appropriate class below.
+Achievement or accomplishment in project area. - E. Large exhibits such as automobiles will be displayed outside the 4-H exhibit building and at the exhibitor's own risk. - F. Pictures, posters or display boards not appropriately prepared for hanging will not be dis- - G. Live exhibits will only be exhibited at the County Fair.